gpiantoni/fima/docs/parameters.md

     - event_type : str, one of 'cues', 'open', 'close', 'movements', 'extension', 'flexion'
     - pre: float, time in s to include before the events
     - post: float, time in s to include after the event
+    - artifacts:
+        - threshold: float, threshold in units of the original data to consider it an artifact (done separately for each channel)
+        - window: float, window in s to hide when one point is above the threshold
   - spectrum:
     - method: str, "spectrogram" or "morlet" or "hilbert"
     - window_size: float